KI7MT/dotnet-core-examples/README.md

 ### Stable For Testing Purposes

-These database applications are functional for their intended purpose. e.g. `Testing`.
+These database applications are functional for their intended purpose, e.g. `Testing`.
 However, none should be considered fully production worthy.

 | Application |Database |DB Setup|Status|Description
 | :---        |:---|:---|:---    |:---